ajdlm/fma-rpg-battle/README.md

 * An observant player will keep track of which enemies do how much damage and adjust their strategy on subsequent playthroughs.

 * Enemies with higher HP values will tend to do more damage on attacks and counterattacks.

+## Author

+Antonio de las Morenas -- responsible for coding the game